taorems/sphinx_doc/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Jacking System Design Life's documentation!
+Welcome to Test's documentation!
 ======================================================

-**Jacking System Design Life** (JSDL) is an OSS web application for monitoring the design life of a jacking system.
-It is developed by the *OSS digital solutions* team.
+**Test** is a web application for testing the documentation of application.
+It is developed by the *A-team*.

 .. .. toctree::
 ..    :maxdepth: 2